-Once you've found people who are interested, it's time to nail down the nitty-gritty.
+Once you've found people who are interested, it's time to nail down the nitty-gritty and train up your real estate team.
 You're assembling a professional operation, so treat it as such.
 Here are some suggestions for onboarding and managing your DealFinders.

 1. Decide on a payment structure.